Yielding in dense active matter: Conclusions and Discussion

 This insight has allowed us to demonstrate that an EPM with a simple modification that accounts for these input correlation lengths provides a qualitatively predictive constitutive theory for dense active matter in the limit of slow driving.
 We have directly confirmed in simulations the key assumptions of this EPM -- that the orientation of rearrangements is correlated over the length of the input field $\xi$.
 This new EPM will provide a starting point for future work to design and control dense active matter systems.

 In addition, it is possible to go beyond qualitative predictions in some cases.
 There are large regions of parameter space where the input field alone completely predicts the output plasticity.
 This is quite different from sheared passive systems, where there is no information contained in the input field, because the strain is uniform everywhere.
-In such systems, immense time and effort has been spent on identifying soft spots or structural defects~\cite{manning2011vibrational, gartner2016nonlinear, richard_predicting_2020, zhang2020interplay} to predict the location and statistics of plastic flow.
+In such systems, immense time and effort has been spent on identifying soft spots or structural defects~\cite{manning2011vibrational, gartner2016nonlinear, richard_predicting_2020, zhang2020interplay} to predict the location and statistics of plastic flow. \mlm{Identifying structural defects in active systems can be challenging, as the disordered active field has a strong impact on plasticity that can invalidate standard methods~\cite{giannini2022searching}, though recent work has suggested useful extensions~\cite{hain2026}.}

 We have demonstrated that for high and low values of the input correlation strength $\xi/\mathcal{L}$, one can predict the output plasticity with 80\% accuracy just from the input field.
 This suggests that with proper design, flow in granular systems can be surprisingly highly controllable by an input active field.
 While the annealed structural disorder helps to dictate features of the macroscopic stress-strain curve, it is less important for predicting individual rearrangements.

 The regimes where the input field does not dictate the output may be more interesting from a fundamental physics perspective.
 In these cases, there is an interplay between the annealed structural disorder and the disorder in the input driving field that leads to a self-organization of system-spanning shear bands.
 This exciting regime will thus provide a difficult and strong test for quantitatively predictive constitutive laws.
 Many different theories lead to constitutive laws that generate quite similar predictions for stress-strain curves and even spatial organization of avalanches, and it has historically been difficult to identify simulations or experiments that distinguish between them.
 However, even our modified EPM fails to predict plasticity in this regime.